 From the world of fashion, such as Prada, Louis Vuitton, Chanel and Gucci to expensive jewelry stores, from Swarovski stones to Bransoni's silverware, this spectacular mall features designer stores and the finest brands.
 Alongside them are art galleries, along with bookstores, cafes and gourmet restaurants, such as those of the famous Gucci, Zucca and Baffy cafes.

-Inspired by the historic Passages couverts de Paris and the Burlington Arcade in London, perhaps the prototype of today's indoor shopping centers, Mengoni has proposed in competitions a construction of a commercial avenue with a glass-and-steel ceiling that will connect the squares.
+Inspired by the historic Passages Couverts of Paris and the Burlington Arcade in London (perhaps the prototype of today's indoor shopping centers), Mengoni proposed in the competition a construction of a commercial avenue with a glass-and-steel ceiling that will connect the squares.

-Offered and won.
-It soon became clear that Mengoni was in love with his project.
-He designed it for all its details, taking great care in choosing the materials, the overall design, and the meticulous and uncompromising finishing of every detail in the magnificent building that was being built in Milan.
+He proposed and won.
+It soon became clear that Mengoni was in love with this project.
+He designed it for all its details, taking great care in choosing the materials, the overall design, and the meticulous and uncompromising finishing of every detail in the magnificent building that was built in Milan.